 - How to Keep Animals Out of the Garden without a Fence

-Choose the right plant regularly wipe off the accumulated dust from the leaves.
+Choose the right plant and regularly wipe off the accumulated dust from the leaves.
 It would not be wrong to conclude that plants benefit us more than they cause harm, and by taking the right precautions one can avoid being exposed to the harmful effects even if they are known as the worst indoor plants for allergies!

 I am Elsa, love gardening.
 I spent lots of time with plants, flowers, it gives me lots of happiness.